theohbrothers/Generate-DockerImageVariants/README.md

 ## Prerequisite files / folders

-A single folder named `/generate` at the base of the repository will hold all the definition and template file.
+A single folder named `/generate` at the base of the repository will hold all the definition and template files.
 The folder stucture looks like this:

 `/generate/definitions` - the folder contains the `VARIANTS.ps1` and the `FILES.ps1` generation definitions
    - `VARIANTS.ps1` - a generation definition file containing definitions of the image variants and definitions of the template of each file to be included in the image build context.